keisrk/piecemeal/README.rst

 ##################################################
-Piecemeal_ , a 3D Design Tool on the Browser
+Piecemeal_ is a 3D Designing Tool on the Browser
 ##################################################

 TL;DR